dannybunschoten/online-documenting/README.md

    npm install
    ```

-3. (Optional) Change the port:
+3. (Optional) Configure environment variables:
-   - Open the `package.json` file.
+   - Copy the `.env.example` file to `.env`
-   - In the `scripts.dev` entry, update the `-p` flag to the port you want.
+   - Configure the variables to your preferences

 4. Start the development server:
    ```bash